 Jesus lived during a time dominated by ruthless, brutal Romans yet never spoke of it.
 He did however, have plenty to say about religious rulers and hypocrisy.
 Jesus befriended society’s marginalized:

 He spoke His mind and regularly offended the establishment of His day.Christian culture often doesn’t reveal the Jesus I know and love.
 Click To Tweet

-At times it has an “us” and “them” feel.
+At times, Christian culture has an “us” and “them” feel.
 I have felt uncomfortable in Christian circles because I don’t fit the mold.
 I have a son with disabilities.
 I have friends who are gay.
 I have friends who are non-believers.
 Sometimes I swear.
 Sometimes I doubt God – something many believers will NEVER admit.
 I struggle with giving up who I am for who God calls me to be.
-Being human and Christian is hard for me.
+Being human and following Christ is hard for me.

 I have a difficult time seeing Jesus ostracize someone who is gay – or anyone for that matter.
 I think Jesus is for everyone.
 He came for sinners.
 He came for me – an imperfect, sinful, rebellious human who loves and follows Jesus imperfectly.
 I don’t have it all together.
 I don’t have all the answers.
 I wrestle with the truth of God and who I am – how I live and love, think and believe.
 I wrestle, I doubt, I fail.
 God in His grace and mercy helps me up, loves me and encourages me to try again.
 His love is unconditional and without limits.